The config file

 }

-If you want to extend the default color palette, you can do so using the theme.extend.colors section of your config.cjs file.
+If you want to extend the default color palette, use theme.extend.colors.

 module.exports = {